Close Menu

 MEDICAL EXPERT TESTIMONY AT YOUR HEARING

 Typically, in order for a judge at your SSA hearing to find that you equal a listing, there will need to be testimony from a medical expert.
 The judge will call a medical expert to attend the hearing.
 The medical expert then reviews your medical records.
-At the hearing, the judge and your attorney, will ask the medical expert whether your mental impairments equal listing 12.07.
+At the hearing, the judge and your attorney, will ask the medical expert whether your mental conditions equal listing 12.07.
 Or, they may ask if your mental condition meets or equals any other listing.

 The attorney fee has a cap or a limit.
 The SSA sets the limit of the attorney fee at 25% of the back benefit or the attorney fee cap, whatever is less.